 I suggest everyone planning to encapsulate bring a cooler with them to their birth location.
 When I am your doula, I bring my own cooler, the same kind that they use for organ transplants, and fill it with ice right after your baby is delivered to ensure the coolest possible environment.

 The processing space is prepared by first a thorough soap and water cleaning, and then a bleach bath.
 I suit up, too!
-Then, placenta is carefully inspected to ensure its health and suitability for encapsulation.
-It's then rinsed thoroughly with cold water to remove any excess blood.
+Then, placenta is carefully inspected.
+I take pictures to share with clients and point out some of the regular variation that makes your placenta special.
+It's then rinsed thoroughly with cold water to remove any excess blood or meconium (the baby's first bowl movement, which is sterile).

 Step 2: Steaming: Also known as the "traditional method," steaming is an additional step in the placenta encapsulation process that can eliminate any potential pathogens by heating the placenta quickly to a food safe temperature.
 The traditional method is the most common method that my clients use.
 The placenta is kept in the steam bath until a thermometer reads that it is cooked completely through.

 Step 4: Grinding and Encapsulation: Once fully dehydrated, the placenta is ground into a fine powder using a food-grade grinder.
 The powdered placenta is then carefully encapsulated into pills using a machine.
-Strict hygiene practices are maintained throughout this step to prevent contamination.
 Then it is time for more bleach: all work surfaces are thoroughly cleaned again.

 Step 5: Storage and Consumption: The encapsulated placenta is stored in a clean, airtight container.
 For extra safety you can keep your pills refrigerated or frozen until they are ready to be consumed.
 It's recommended to start with a small dosage and gradually increase as needed.
 I provide detailed instructions on dosage and usage to ensure safe consumption for my clients.